When Organic Isn’t All It’s Cracked Up To Be

 Ugh, those were the signs of old eggs or eggs not properly stored or candled.
 Those eggs were definitely not fresh.
 You should return the eggs back to the producer/store where you bought them.

 Just read your post and thought I’d put in my two cents.
 As the director of a natural foods co-op, I feel that everyone should know that if you are choosing to “go organic” when you buy groceries, it is going to be “buyer beware” in many cases.
 (Knowing the sad side of human nature, we have to expect that at least a few of the suppliers out there are simply capitalizing on the latest food trends.)
-You will have to have to take it upon yourself to be informed as to what to look for as marks of quality in foods and not just to take a label at its face value.
+You will have to take it upon yourself to be informed as to what to look for as marks of quality in foods and not just to take a label at its face value.
 Our grandmothers knew how to read an egg for freshness and we can learn alot from the cookbooks from that era.
 When you buy farm-fresh eggs, first, look for cleanliness.
 If you see even one soiled egg in a carton, don’t buy it.
 (Now I’m not talking about small discoloration spots, I’m talking actual dirt or feathers stuck to the shells.)
 Next, if you have any concerns about the freshness, put them in a bowl and fill the bowl with cold water till eggs are completely covered.
 If they are fresh, they should sit firmly on the bottom of the bowl.
 If any of them completely stand up on end, make egg salad out of them, but if you find that one floats, discard it immediately (and carefully – peeeyoooo!).
 And thirdly, our elders knew to never crack an egg directly into their batter or frying pan – always crack them one at a time into a white saucer first to check for quality, and then add them to your recipe.
 Trust me -it will save you time and frustration, and you’ll be sure to have delicious, high quality food to put on your table!